apalala/grako/README.rst

 Changes
 =======

+- **2.2.0**
+    * *BUG!* A failed ``cut`` must trickle up the rule call hierarchy so parsing errors are reported as close as possible to their source.
+    * Do not memoize during positive or negative looakeads.
+This allows to parsing to succed or fail on a lookahead semantically without committing to the first succeed or fail.

 - **2.1.0**
     * Fixed the implementation of the *optional* operator so the AST_/CST_ generated when the *optional* succeeds is exactly the same as if the expression had been mandatory.
     * Grouping expressions no longer produce a list as CST_.